Auzzy/pyinq/docs/src/source/results.rst

         Contains a test result object for each module in this suite.
 Can only contain :class:`TestResultModule` objects.

-All of these objects except (:class:`TestResultStruct`) contain the following method.
+All test result objects (except the base :class:`TestResultStruct`) contain the following method.

 .. function:: get_status()